-- (1) Responsible for issuing and receiving supplies, clothing, and equipment, and maintaining accountability using local procedures (SOP) and the JUMS system - (2) Coordinates with the AI regarding procurement of supplies and equipment - (3) Conducts monthly physical security inspections to include a serial number inventory of all high value items stored in the supply room - (4) Responsible for preparing obligation forms at the end of each semester and transmitting them through the AI to CVHS administrators. - (5) Ensures that the supply room is clean and well-organized - (6) Prepares files and other paperwork for the annual Government Purchase Card audit and monthly Recon reports. - (7) Develops and maintains a continuity book and SOP for S-4 staff responsibilities - (8) Assigns specific duties and responsibilities to subordinates, ensures that cadets are trained and equipped to execute the tasks, and supervises successful execution. - (9) Performs other duties as required
+- (1) Responsible for issuing and receiving supplies, clothing, and equipment, and maintaining accountability using local procedures and the JUMS system - (2) Coordinates with the AI regarding procurement of supplies and equipment - (3) Conducts monthly physical security inspections to include a serial number inventory of all high value items - (4) Responsible for preparing obligation forms at the end of each semester and transmitting them through the AI to CVHS administrators. - (5) Ensures that the supply room is clean and well-organized - (6) Prepares files and other paperwork for the annual Government Purchase Card audit - (7) Develops and maintains a continuity book and SOP for staff responsibilities - (8) Assigns specific duties and responsibilities to subordinates, ensures that cadets are trained and equipped to execute the tasks, and supervises successful execution. - (9) Performs other duties as required